 The symptoms described above may not necessarily mean that you have astigmatism.
-However, if you experience one or more of these symptoms, contact your eye doctor for a complete exam.
+However, if you experience one or more of these symptoms, contact your ophthalmologist for a complete exam.

-If the degree of astigmatism is slight and no other problems of refraction, such as nearsightedness or farsightedness, are present, corrective lenses may not be needed.
-If the degree of astigmatism is great enough to cause eyestrain, headache, or distortion of vision, prescription lenses will be needed for clear and comfortable vision.
+If the degree of astigmatism is slight and there are no other problems of refraction, such as nearsightedness or farsightedness, corrective lenses may not be needed.
+If the degree of astigmatism is great enough to cause eye strain, headache, or distortion of vision, corrective lenses will be needed for clear and comfortable vision.

-The corrective lenses needed when astigmatism is present are called Toric lenses and have an additional power element called a cylinder.
+The corrective lenses needed for astigmatism are called Toric lenses and they have an additional power element called a cylinder.
 They have greater light-bending power in one axis than in others.
-Your eyecare professional will perform precise tests during your eye examination to determine the ideal lens prescription.
-Refractive surgery may be able to correct some forms of astigmatism.
+Your ophthalmologist will perform precise tests during your exam to determine the ideal lens prescription.
+Refractive surgery also may be an option for correcting some forms of astigmatism.

 Astigmatism may increase slowly.
 Regular eye care can help to insure that proper vision is maintained.
 You may have to adjust to wearing eyeglasses or contact lenses if you do not wear them now.
-Other than that, astigmatism probably will not significantly affect your lifestyle at all.
+Other than that, astigmatism probably will not significantly affect your lifestyle.